-In almost 40% of cows with subclinical disease.
+Happens in almost 40% of cows in subclinical stage.

-- Replacement of animals from herds with unknown paratuberculosis status
+- Introduction of replacement animals without prior sanitary checks, especially from herds with unknown paratuberculosis status

-- Contamination of calves by faeces in udders
+- Contamination of calves by feces on udders

 DR. RAMÓN A. JUSTE